Can Pressure Washing Damage Concrete?

 Here’s how to clean concrete without putting your surfaces at risk:

 Prepare the area: Before you start washing, remove any loose dirt and debris from the concrete.
-This prevents them from becoming projectiles during the clean.
+This prevents them from becoming projectiles during the cleaning.

 Use the right equipment: Choose a pressure washer with adjustable settings so you can control the amount of pressure.
 A garden hose won’t provide enough force to clean thoroughly.
 Use a nozzle suitable for concrete, such as a fan or surface cleaner, to avoid using a washer that can damage the material.